microsoft/ACV/README.md

 This repository collects all our ongoing work towards achieving the Vision of Autonomic Computing (ACV).

 ## News
+* [2024/12/17] Checkout the initial release of [AutoKube](self_managing_systems/microservice/AutoKube/README.md).
+It aims to be a general tool to simplify the management of microservices in Kubernetes by leveraging a LLM-powered agent management system.
+The tool is built upon the related research work.
 * [2024/12/17] We release the [code artifact](self_managing_systems/microservice/paper_artifact_arXiv_2407_14402/README.md) for the initial research exploration on applying [LLM-based agents for microservice self-management](https://aka.ms/ACV-LLM).

 ## What is ACV?